JurajKuliska/8queens/README.md

 ## Features:
 The app provides options to pick a board size from 4 to 8 but if necessary is very easily extensible to higher board sizes as long as the screen is large enough to render them.

 The then starts a game and can place Queens on the board or remove them.
 Every queen placement is validated and if there's a conflicting Queen already on the board the user is visually shown the conflict and the Queen isn't placed on the board.

 After finding one of the solutions to the game, the user is presented with a congratulations screen acompanied by confetti animation.

 The whole app utilizes some easy to implement Compose animations to make it look a bit more alive.

-There's a support for both portrait and landscape orientation although that would probably need a bit more tweaking to be working well with all screen sizes and also split screen.
+There's a support for both portrait and landscape orientation although that would probably need a bit more tweaking to be working well with all screen sizes (especially foldables that are close to 1to1 ratio) and also split screen.

 ## Build:
 After cloning the repository, there's no particular setup necessary besides Gradle sync.
 After that the app can be run using a command: